MethodsAndPractices/vsteam/.docs/Get-Project.md

 ```

 ### -Top
-Defines the number of team projects to return.
+Specifies the maximum number to return.
-The default value is 100

 ```yaml
 Type: Int32